 Instructions

-- Add 1 package of Lorraine's Sweet Dough Mix to the bowl attached to your standing mixer (fitted with the paddle attachment).
-Add the 3 included yeast packets into the flour mixture and lightly whisk to combine.
+- Add 1 package of Hand + Heart Sweet Dough Mix to the bowl of your standing mixer fitted with the paddle attachment.
+Add the 3 included yeast packets to the flour mixture and lightly whisk to combine.

-- Lightly grease a clean bowl.
+- Lightly grease a large bowl.
 Gather the dough, scraping the sides with a spatula, and shape it into a round mound.
 Place the dough inside the bowl and cover it with plastic wrap.
-Allow the dough to rise for 1.5 to 2 hours in a warm place.
-After the dough has risen, chill it for at least 2 hours so it stiffens and becomes easier to work with.
-(Alternatively, allow the dough to rise for 30 minutes at room temperature, then place it in the fridge to chill and slow rise overnight).
+Place the dough in your fridge for at least four ours or preferably overnight to fully chill and slowly rise.

-- Preheat your oven to 350º F and lightly grease a 9×5 inch loaf baking pan.
+- Preheat your oven to 350º F and lightly grease a 9×5" loaf baking pan.

 - Divide the dough in HALF.
 You only need HALF of the dough to make one loaf of babka.
-See notes for ideas on how to use the rest of the dough.
+You can use the second half to make a second loaf of babka, or use it to make another recipe.
+See notes for ideas on how to use the remaining dough.

 - On a lightly floured surface, add one of the halves of the dough and roll it into an 8×10" rectangle.
-Spread the Nutella on the top and add chocolate chips and/or nuts.
+Spread a generous amount of Nutella on the top, and then sprinkle the top with chocolate chips and/or nuts.
 Roll the dough into a long log.

 Yes it’s confusing and I attempt to clarify in my post.
 You need to make the full package of Lorraine’s Sweet Dough Mix.
 Then you’ll divide the dough in half.
 You only need half for 1 loaf of babka.
 You can make a second loaf or reserve the dough to make donuts, cinnamon rolls, or money bread.
 The dough is very versatile.